 To use the Multi Test setup, you need to follow these instructions:

-Start creating your 'Multi Test' by clicking on the "Create Test" button on the top navigation bar and then select Multi Test.
+Start creating your 'Multi Test' by clicking on the Performance tab, then the "Create Test" button on the top navigation bar and then select Multi Test.

 Setup A Multi Test

 1. After you have created a new Multi Test you will see a three options screen.
-You can add or create new 'JMX'(Jmeter) Tests, 'URL List' Tests, or 'Webdriver' Tests and add them to the new 'Multi Test' you are creating.
+You can add or create new JMeter Tests, 'URL/API' Tests, or 'Webdriver' Tests and add them to the new 'Multi Test' you are creating.

 2. The 'DRAG & DROP TESTS HERE' option enables you to simply grab tests from the tests list on the left panel, and drop them in the Multi Test and by doing so adding them to the Multi Test.